philipz/gridgain-data-center-replication-demo/README.md

 Clone or download this repository and build it by running `./gradlew clean assembly` from the root of the project.

-## Start GridGain Clusters in Docker
+## Deploy GridGain Clusters in Docker

-Change directory to `$projectRoot/build/assembly`.
-After that execute `docker-compose -f config/dc1/dr-compose.yaml up -d` and `docker-compose -f config/dc2/dr-compose.yaml up -d` to start both clusters.
+* Navigate to `$projectRoot/build/assembly` directory.
+* Deploy and start the first cluster: `docker-compose -f config/dc1/dr-compose.yaml up -d`.
+* Deploy and start the second cluster: `docker-compose -f config/dc2/dr-compose.yaml up -d`.

 ## Start Demo Application

-Once both clusters are started, you will need to start two demo application: one for Data Center 1 and another for Data Center 2.
-You could start demo applications by executing following commands from `assembly` directory:
+Once the clusters are started, you will need to launch two instances of the demo application.
+Each instance of the application will be connected and working with one of the clusters:
-* `java -jar -Dserver.port=8081  -Dignite.address=127.0.0.1:10801 dr-demo-app.jar &` - to start application for DC 1.
+* Start the application for the fisrt cluster - `java -jar -Dserver.port=8081  -Dignite.address=127.0.0.1:10801 dr-demo-app.jar &`
-* `java -jar -Dserver.port=8082  -Dignite.address=127.0.0.1:10802 dr-demo-app.jar &` - to start application for DC 2.
+* Start the application for the second cluster - `java -jar -Dserver.port=8082  -Dignite.address=127.0.0.1:10802 dr-demo-app.jar &`

-## Verify Replication is Started
+## Verify That Replication Works

-Before starting to work with application you need to verify status of the replication via `control.sh`.
-To get access to the `control.sh` utility you need to go inside the docker container.
-It could be achieved by executing `docker-compose -f config/dc1/dr-compose.yaml exec -u 0 data-node /bin/sh` from the `assembly` directory.
-After that execute `bin/control.sh --dr state --verbose` command and verify an output.
-If the output doesn't contain `Cache cart is stopped with reason "NO_SND_HUBS"` then replication is start working automatically.
-Otherwise you have to start replication manually by executing command `bin/control.sh --dr cache cart --action start --yes`.
+You can use `control.sh` script, that is distributed within the GridGain package, to verify that the data center replication is set up and works as expected.

+Get access to a docker container of one of the nodes from the first cluster:
+`docker-compose -f config/dc1/dr-compose.yaml exec -u 0 data-node /bin/sh`

+After that execute this command: `bin/control.sh --dr state --verbose`

+If you do NOT see this message in this output `Cache cart is stopped with reason "NO_SND_HUBS"`, then replication is set up and works normally.
+Otherwise, start the replication with this command: `bin/control.sh --dr cache cart --action start --yes`.

-## Check That Changes Were Replicated
+## Change Data and See Changes Replicated

-Open URLs `http://localhost:8081` and `http://localhost:8082` in the browser in different tabs.
-Verify both carts are empty.
-After that add some items to the cart from application 1 (it listen the port 8081).
-Then switch to application 2 (it listen the port 8082) and refresh the page.
-Now both cart should be the same.
+Open URLs `http://localhost:8081` and `http://localhost:8082` in your browser.
+Verify that both carts are empty.

+After that add some items to the cart using the first application (`http://localhost:8081`).

+Then switch to application 2 (`http://localhost:8082`), refresh the page and see that the changes were automatically replicated to the second cluster.

-## Links
+## Learn More

-More documentation is available here: https://www.gridgain.com/docs/latest/administrators-guide/data-center-replication/configuring-replication
+Lear more about GridGain Data Center replication from our documentation: https://www.gridgain.com/docs/latest/administrators-guide/data-center-replication/configuring-replication